-A Story-Argument is an intricately engineered sequence of claims and evidence, organized around a single central claim, that carries the reader forward, whether across 30 pages or 300, with a sense of urgency, suspense, and unfurling illumination, culminating in a sense of how significant this story really is, and what new insights and questions are yielded by it.
-A Story-Argument is both an engineered machine and a beautifully composed work of art.
-It is the optimal container for communicating academic research findings.
+Story-Argument (noun): An intricately engineered sequence of claims and evidence, organized around a single central claim, that carries the reader forward, whether across 30 pages or 300, with a sense of urgency, suspense, and unfurling illumination, culminating in a sense of resolution as well as raising of new and better questions that invite readers into meaning-making of their own.

 A text that takes the form of a Story-Argument is both a functional machine and a pleasing work of art.
 Thus, crafting a Story-Argument requires a range of rational and intuitive skills, from transcalar thinking and genre analysis, to a sense of balance and proportion, to courage and empathy.

 The concept of Story-Argument, once understood, becomes the wellspring of an array of conceptual tools that can be used to navigate the research and writing process: frameworks, procedures, and habits of mind that we can call upon while writing to help us make meaning of our findings and articulate them in ways that will invite our readers into their own understanding of the subject and its significance.